aozora0000/quina/README.md

-# Quina - DI document by YAML
+# Quina - Array Container with DI